In the 1990s, an interesting trend emerged. Personal computers were becoming more accessible, ushering in the era of online learning or e-learning.

-Instructional designers study the cognitive processes behind learning acquisition in order to help individuals best absorb and retain the material.
-At its core, instructional design identifies the most effective materials and methods to help students achieve their learning goals.
+Instructional designers study the cognitive processes behind learning acquisition in order to help individuals best absorb and retain material.
+At its core, instructional design is identifying the most effective materials and methods to help students achieve their learning goals.
 This differs slightly in scope from curriculum design, another key course creation aspect we’ll examine later on.

 Why Instructional Design Matters

-For learners, it might be obscure just how much strategising and planning goes into the course content they consume.
-Nonetheless, instructional design can make or break the learning experience for students.
+For learners, it might not be obvious just how much strategizing and planning goes into the course content they consume.
+But nonetheless, instructional design can make or break the learning experience for students.

 What Role Does Instructional Design Play in the Learning Process?

 Course content is only as powerful as its delivery method.

 As you can probably imagine, asking a student to read a dense chapter of text has a very different result from asking them to participate in an educational game.
 If your aim is to encourage critical thinking and engagement with sophisticated modes of expression, assigning a text by Foucault might very well make sense.
 If, however, your goal is to convey main themes in a digestible, relevant way, you might want to consider alternative options.
 Each method has its own place, and it’s the job of instructional designers to determine the best fit for the learner and learning environment.

 The goal of instructional design is to produce high-quality and efficient learning materials that address the objectives of both student and educator.
 While instructional design used to be handled primarily by educational publishing companies or school curriculum coordinators, that is quickly changing.
 With the proliferation of e-learning, for instance, course instructors worldwide now have the chance to design course materials themselves, directly influencing learner outcomes.

 How Instructional Design Can Improve Learner Outcomes